robzed/ukmarsey/README.md

 The advantage of this command is that it will go the same speed regardless of battery level, assuming you keep values to the range underneath the minimum battery voltage expected.

+The Pin mode commands allows the user to configure pins.

+    P6=O            Configure right LED on wall follower board to Output P11=O           Configure left LED on wall follower board to Output

+You can how turn the left and right LEDs on and off:

+    D11=1
+    D11=0
+    D6=0
+    D6=1

+To switch them back to inputs:

+    P6=I            Stop driving the right LED
+    P11=I           Stop driving the led LED

 ### Motor Count commands

 Reading an encoder counter might be more involved.
 It is the total so far and the range is int32 (+/- 2,147m even at 1000 counts per mm!).
 Result or parameter is signed.